 Abstract Soil respiration (SR) is the second largest flux of carbon in most terrestrial ecosystems after photosynthesis.
-Research indicates that a slight change in climate conditions induces a variation of the SR that could be equal to the release of CO2 by fossil fuel emissions.
-For this reason, it is important to study what conditions control the variation of SR. The soil temperature is an important predictor of SR when there is no severe drought stress.
-The estimation of SR rates by the effect of temperature has been expressed with the Q10 relationship.
-This study aims to determine the Temperature Sensitivity (Q{10}) coefficient of the Red-yellow soil organic carbon and estimate its conservation strategy using biochar.
-To analyze the temperature sensitivity, each treatment was kept under 25°C and 35°C for 150 days, and the soil respiration ratio (SRR) was measured as well as soil organic carbon (SOC) content by spectrophotometry method.
-Lastly, a treatment of biochar at 5% was added as part of the conservation mechanisms of carbon.
+Research indicates that a slight change in climate conditions induces a variation of the SR that could be equal to the release of CO_2 by fossil fuel emissions.
+For this reason, it is important to study what conditions control the variation of SR. Soil temperature is an important predictor of SR when there is no severe drought stress.
+The estimation of SR rates by the effect of temperature has been expressed with the Q{10} relationship.
+This study aims to determine the Temperature Sensitivity (Q{10}) coefficient of the red-yellow soil organic carbon and estimate its conservation strategy using biochar.
+To analyze temperature sensitivity, each treatment was kept under 25°C and 35°C for 150 days, and the soil respiration ratio (SRR) as well as soil organic carbon (SOC) content were measured by the spectrophotometry method.
+Lastly, a treatment of biochar at 5% was added as a carbon conservation mechanism.
 The experimental results showed a significant difference in SOC content between different temperature conditions.
 After 150 days under treatment, 35°C treatment had a significant reduction of SOC in contrast with 25°C treatment (3.65 and 6.02 mg C/g respectively).
-The addition of biochar kept higher values of SOC at the same conditions of temperature.
-The Q{10} value was higher in soil without biochar (1.82) while the addition of biochar reduces the coefficient at 1.12.
+The addition of biochar resulted in higher values of SOC at the same temperature, relative to non-biochar treatments.
+The Q10 value was higher in soil without biochar (1.82), while the addition of biochar reduces the coefficient to 1.12.
 The SRR was reduced gradually with higher values at 35°C, however, the biochar reduced the emission at 25°C lower than other treatments.
-Thus, the Q10 value of the Red-yellow soil can be affected and reduced by the addition of biochar that works as a carbon source to maintain and increase SOC content and reduce the release of CO2 in the short term.
+The results indicated that the Q{10} value of red-yellow soil can be affected by the addition of biochar, which works as a carbon source to maintain and increase SOC content and reduce the release of CO_2 in the short term.